completed at least one semester at their home university at the time of participation;

 Law School

-Language & Diplomacy
+Department of Language & Diplomacy

-Language & Trade
+Department of Language & Trade

 A+ 100-96, A0 95-91|B+ 90-86, B0 85-81|C+ 80-76, C0 75-71 |D+ 70-66, D0 65-60 | F 59 - 0

-"Off Campus" dorms are only about 250-300 meters away from the center of campus.
 See our pre-arrival guide's housing section for more info.

-As of Fall 2019, students who wish to take the Intensive Korean Program during winter and/or summer must pay the tuition fee, at 30% discounted rate (about 1,141,000 KRW ).
-From Fall 2020, the program fee has been raised to 1,620,000 KRW.
+Students who wish to take the Intensive Korean Program during winter and/or summer must pay the tuition fee, at a 30% discounted rate (about 1,141,000 KRW ).

-USD $1 = approximately 1,300 Won
+USD $1 = approximately 1,392 Korean Won

 Hankuk University of Foreign Studies